Table of Contents

-- You must reduce the moisture inside your goggles as much as possible.
+- You must reduce the moisture inside the goggles as much as possible.

-- Keep the temperature inside your goggles as much close to the temperature outside the goggles.
+- Keep the temperature inside the goggles as close as possible to the temperature outside the goggles.

-- Invest in anti-fog coated goggles that give you a clearer vision by sucking up a certain amount of moisture from the inside.
+- Invest in anti-fog goggles with spherical lenses that give you a larger and clearer vision by sucking up a certain amount of moisture from the inside.

 The accumulation of fog may be a natural way things work, but it is not like you cannot do anything about it!
 Keep the following factors in mind when you go skiing next time, and see the difference.

-Not all goggles have vents but most of the mid-range ones do.
-Fogging is something that bothers a majority of skiers so most of the goggle manufacturers design goggles with a vent system to prevent the fog.
+Not all goggles have air vents but most goggles of the mid-range do.
+Fogging is something that bothers a majority of skiers so most of the goggle manufacturers design goggles with a vent system to prevent fogging.
 Some of the top of the range goggles even come with built-in fans to prevent moisture from building up inside the goggles.